Effect-TS/effect/packages/schema/README.md

 ### Mutable Arrays

 By default, when you use `S.Array`, it generates a type marked as readonly.
-The `Mutable` combinator is a useful function for creating a new schema with a mutable type in a **shallow** manner:
+The `mutable` combinator is a useful function for creating a new schema with a mutable type in a **shallow** manner:

 ```ts
 import * as S from "@effect/schema/Schema"